Madhukar-Reddy-Katkuri/Madhukar-Reddy-Katkuri/README.md

 - 👋 Hi, I’m @Madhukar-Reddy-Katkuri
-- 👀 I’m interested in learning DevOps related concepts like CI\CD and Automation
+- 👀 I’m interested in learning SRE & DevOps related concepts like CI\CD and Automations
 - 🌱 I’m currently learning ...
-GCP Devops, Ansible, Terraform, Jenkins and Kubernetes
+Devops, Ansible, Terraform, Jenkins and Kubernetes
 - 💞️ I’m looking to collaborate on ...
 DevOps related Projects and voluntered to learn as well as help you guys in your projects
 - 📫 How to reach me ...
 You can reach me on madhukarreddy437@gmail.com
 - 😄 Pronouns: ...
 Mad-hukar